 'Behold, gentlemen,' said Hunter, holding out his empty hands towards the company, 'the plane without a surface.'

-'Solid Geometry' by Ian McEwan
+from 'Solid Geometry' by Ian McEwan

 No comments: